aim-uofa/Poseur/README.md

 *Disclaimer:*

-- Due to the update of MMPose, the result of R50 is slightly higher than our original paper.
+- Due to the update of MMPose, the results are slightly different from our original paper.
 - Because the HRFormer in MMPose is different from HRFormer offical implement, we use the HRFormer offical implement instead.

 # Citations